 - Negotiating leveraged and asset finance products, such as cross-jurisdictional securitisation of shipping loan portfolios, aircraft (including under the Cape Town Convention), helicopter and shipping leasing arrangements.

 - Debt and equity capital markets, including loan participation notes, corporate bonds and rights issuances.
-In particular, Russian products in a challenging sanctions-driven environment during a six-month posting to Moscow.
+In particular, Russian products in a sanctions-driven environment during a six-month posting to Moscow.
 A specific focus has been on emerging markets, involving issuers incorporated in jurisdictions in Cyprus, Romania, Greece and Turkey.